mincong-h/mincong-h.github.io/_posts/2024-08-28-what-is-vector.md

 }
 ```

-And then you'll need to put the document into the index with the vector.
+Then you'll need to put the document into the index with the vector.
 In these two documents, the vector is the embedding of the text, probably pre-processed by a LLM.

 ```sh
 PUT my-index/_doc/1